 If you’ve decided to stay away from the glass only because of the monotony of plain glass and not the material itself, there are many decorative glass doors that can spruce up your shower space.

 These include hammered glass, obscure glass, tinted glass, rain glass (textured on only one side), glass mosaic doors and frosted glass, to name a few.
 There’s a wide variety of options available that all boost your privacy and make your decor a bit more classy.

-If you don’t want to opt for a shower door that’s purely made of glass but don’t mind some amount of glass, you can get a shower door that’s a combination of glass and another material, most commonly tiles, wood or metal.
+If you don’t want to opt for a shower door that’s purely made of glass but don’t mind some amount of glass, you can get a shower door that’s a combination of glass and another material, most commonly tiles, wood, metal, or other shower tile alternatives.

 The options become nearly infinite, as you can customize the design based on the proportion of glass to ‘other material’ that you desire.
 This also allows more scope for design, from barn doors to sliding doors.
 You can match them with your types of toilets, mirrors, lighting, and other decorations to create a unifying decor.

 As mentioned earlier, alternatives to glass shower doors are slowly and steadily dominating bathrooms across the world.
 Though glass is great and has its perks, many folks find the downsides to be quite a throw off.

 For starters, glass is a magnet for water and mineral stains and unless you clean your glass door frequently, these stains are not going to disappear any time soon.
 The longer you let them stay, the harder they are to remove.

 This makes cleaning the glass a herculean task.
 Additionally, glass attracts smudges and fingerprints—if you’re someone who really cares about being orderly and clean, this will annoy you endlessly.